 Total count of workers in the Wrangell seafood industry is much higher than the annualized job count.
 Seafood processing employment peaks in late July when the processors are at maximum effort.
-In 2018 in Wrangell, peak seafood processing jobs peaked in July with 161 workers (down approximately 50 workers from the peak two years earlier).

 Wrangell seafood processing jobs have been declining.
-In 2011 there were 534 peak jobs, and by 2018 that number has fallen by 67% to 174 total seafood processing worker in the community.13 That figure is expected to decrease through 2020.
-Trident Seafoods, one of the two main seafood processors in Wrangell, has decided not to operate during the 2020 salmon season, due to a prediction of a low salmon abundance.
+In 2011 there were 534 jobs, and by 2019 that number has fallen by 80% to 106 total seafood processing worker in the community.
+14 Trident Seafoods, one of the two main seafood processors in Wrangell, has decided not to operate during the 2020 salmon season, even prior to the pandemic, due to a prediction of a low salmon abundance.

-13 Alaska Department of Labor.
+$^{14}$ Alaska Department of Labor.
 Seafood Processing Workforce and Wages by Borough, 2009 - 2018.
+2019 figure is an estimate by Rain Coast Data, based on ADOL data.